- 2023 Update

-In this article, we bring you a checklist of some of the most common problems encountered when 3D printing parts and offer simple 3D printing tips on how to resolve them.
+In this article, we bring you a checklist of some of the most common problems encountered when 3D printing parts and offer simple 3D printing troubleshooting tips on how to resolve them through appropriate settings in slicing software.
 Please note that these problems relate to FDM 3D printing.

 Considering the endless list that users encounter when 3D printing, we intend to publish this article in two parts to make sure that we cover most if not all the problems.
 This is the Part I of the list of 3D printing problems.
-Read on to know the common problems in 3D printing and learn how to resolve them to have a successful 3D printing experience.
+And while we are on the topic of problems, we know that many of you also would like to reduce layer lines in 3D prints and so we have a dedicated article on the topic if you wish to explore and get better at 3D printing.

-The following is a list of actions you can take to resolve the layer adhesion problems:
+The following is a list of 3D printing troubleshooting actions you can take to resolve the layer adhesion problems:

 Before starting any print, it is important to check the bed levelling.
 If the bed is not levelled appropriately then the first layer may not stick to the plate.